 Each week, you are expected to contribute through discussion and work in class.
 We will provide opportunities for independent work, group work, and full class discussion.
 We are a small class for U of T, which means that everyone will have a chance to speak.
 Some people are less comfortable than others with speaking in front of everyone.
-Thus, a good chunk of your participation grade is just for showing up.
-Indeed, 10 of the 20 marks are for attending the first 10 lectures.
+Thus, some of your participation grade is just for showing up.
+Indeed, 10 of the 20 marks are for attending at least 10 lectures.
 Absences with medical documentation will be excused from losing marks.

 The remaining 10 marks will come from actually participating in class- I will keep track of active engagement in independent group work and broader discussions, and use this to weight your score.
 Asking questions, raising interesting points, showing respect and interest in your fellow classmates when they are speaking / presenting, will all count towards participation.

 Conversely, showing up consistently late, not working during in-class time, not being proactive and asking for help when you are stuck, or discussion / computer use unrelated to course materials will hurt this mark.
+People notice when you don't give them your attention and respect.
+I will notice if you say you have no questions in week 1 and then right before an assignment is due ask questions that indicate you haven't been working in class at all.
+For example, if we cover how to load a datafile in week 1 and then you send me a frantic email in week 6 saying you can't see your data, I know you haven't been trying at all for 5 weeks.
+On the other hand, asking me in the first few weeks is welcome!

-People notice when you don't give them your attention and respect, and I will too.
-If you show up and do your best to stay engaged in class, you should easily get at least a 14/20 (70%) in this section.
+If you show up and do your best to stay engaged in class, you should get at least a 14/20 (70%) in this section.